Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 - 4 eggs, beaten

 - Press leftover stuffing into a lightly greased 9-inch pie plate or quiche pan, forming a crust.
-Bake at 400 degrees F. for 10 minutes.
+Bake for 10 minutes.

-- Bake quiche 30-35 minutes or until the center is set.
+- Bake the quiche for 30-35 minutes or until the center is set.
 Remove from oven; let stand for 10 minutes before serving.

 What makes this recipe work?